A FREE back to school checklist for parents to help cover all the obvious and obscure things that need to be done before your kids head back to class!

 So today we have not one but TWO awesome free printable back to school checklists to help you get organized and start the school year off right!

-The Ultimate Back to School Checklist
+The Ultimate Get Ready for School Checklist (with FREE printable!)

 This year, I definitely wanted to be better prepared as we headed back to school!